devAmoghS/critical-thinking/README.md

 5. Spell out the assumptions attached with the problem
 6. Identify the stakeholders for which the problem statement is solved
 7. Establish the timelines

+#### Understand the real question
+1. Seek to understand why a solution is needed